soccertrack/funfacts/README.md

   });
 ```

-### 24. Wait for first promise to resolve.
+### 24. Wait for first promise to resolve or reject
-`Promise.race(..)`.There are use cases where we want to get the first promise that resolve, exit and not worry about the other promises.
+`Promise.race(..)`.There are use cases where we want to get the first promise that `resolve` or `reject`, exit and not worry about the other promises.

 ```javascript
 const promises = [